 With JFrog Artifactory as the source of truth, all project team members have access, based on their permissions, to the most recent verified, scanned and traceable components for the release, regardless of their geographical location.

-The JFrog Platform provides a complete solution for CI/CD (Continuous Integration/Continuous Delivery) workflows on Google Cloud with binary repository management, security vulnerability scanning and secure distribution to end points.
+The JFrog Platform provides a complete solution for CI/CD (Continuous Integration/Continuous Delivery) workflows on Google Cloud with binary repository management, security vulnerability scanning and secure Software Distribution to end points.

 Continuous Integration (CI)

 To ensure that application changes are built and tested with the latest version of the entire codebase, and to avoid challenges from a large merge, the DevOps best practice of CI aims to validate incremental changes as they are made.
 As most defects are found after the code change is committed, fixing them quickly leads to better quality.

 Here is a sample sequence of the CI workflow to produce a build with the CITY BIKE image changes to the front end application :

 - The new image is committed to a repository, such as in GitHub for source code or Artifactory for binaries, images, artifacts and dependencies.

 - GitHub notifies JFrog Pipelines through a webhook of the change.